 What is the on-time graduation rate for the most recent graduating class?

 The Harding University College of Pharmacy offers a traditional, four academic year professional doctor of pharmacy (Pharm.D.) degree pathway.
 The first cohort to complete this revised curriculum will graduate in December 2024.
 The following table provides a summary of on-time graduation rates for the last three graduating classes:

 |Class of:||% On-Time Graduation||% Cohort Graduating*|

-% on-time graduation = # of graduates/(# admitted - # voluntary withdrawal) X 100; §one student still progressing; +two students still progressing
+% on-time graduation = # of graduates/(# admitted - # voluntary withdrawal) X 100; §one student still progressing; +eight students still progressing

 What are the most recent year's NAPLEX (North American Pharmacist Licensure Examination) results for the first-time takers?